krishaamer/green-filter-research/research/literature/fintech.md

 #### ESG Crisis {#esg-crisis}

--   James Phillipps (2022) and “Financial Materiality Marks Next Big ESG Investing Battle” (2023) ESG Not delivering on it’s hopes
+-   James Phillipps (2022) and Anon.
+(2023o) ESG Not delivering on it’s hopes

--   (**tedxtalksDisruptiveNewModel2022?**) large corporations are using ESG for greenwashing by investing in token-projects but not changing their fundamental polluting practices.
+-   TEDx Talks (2022) large corporations are using ESG for greenwashing by investing in token-projects but not changing their fundamental polluting practices.

 -   Margaryta Kirakosian (2022)